Georgia Veterans Disability

 Education Programs

-• Facilitating the timely enrollment of children of military families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements
+• Facilitating the prompt enrollment of children of military families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements

-• Facilitating the student placement process through which children of military families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content or assessment
+• Facilitating the student placement process through which children of military families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content, or assessment

-• Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic and social activities
+• Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities

 • Facilitating the on-time graduation of children of military families

-• Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact
+• Providing for the enforcement of administrative rules implementing the provisions of this compact

-• Providing for the uniform collection and sharing of information between and among member states, schools and military families under this compact
+• Providing for the uniform collection and sharing of information between and among member states, schools, and military families under this compact

 • Promoting coordination between this compact and other compacts affecting military children

-• Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student
+• Promoting flexibility and cooperation between the educational system, parents, and the student to achieve educational success for the student

 Housing: The following are the sites for Veterans Homes